 Training, teaching, and learning has changed dramatically over the past few years.
-With new research into the ways in which people learn, eLearning has become one of the most effective options for companies that are looking for a consistent, high-quality method of training for their employees.
+With new research into the ways people learn, eLearning has become one of the most effective options for companies that are looking for a consistent, high-quality method of training for their employees.
 If you’re the champion of eLearning at your company, however, it can take some time to convince your boss that the switch from traditional, in-person training to eLearning is worth their time.

 Spoiler alert: It absolutely is.
 From cost savings to consistency, here’s why.

 What is eLearning?

 Simply put, eLearning is “electronic” learning that connects trainers and employees across a variety of platforms.

 There are a number of different options for eLearning, including:

 - mLearning: mLearning allows you to provide employees with quick reference guides, troubleshooting pointers, and other reference materials, right to their mobile devices.

 - Web-based training (WBT): Web-based training can offer employees more interactive eLearning options.
 These courses may be more extensive and include collaboration among participants.

 - Microlearning: Microlearning consists of small, easily-digested bits of information, delivered to employees at regular intervals in two to three minute videos.

 - Learning games: Training employees by delivering information through a game takes advantage of our desire to compete, get recognized for our efforts, and be rewarded for hard work.